Cascadia subduction zone

 The Cascadia subduction zone is a 1000 km long convergent plate boundary, about 70–100 mi off the Pacific coast of North America, that stretches from northern Vancouver Island in Canada to Northern California in the United States.
-It is capable of producing 9.0+ magnitude earthquakes and tsunamis that could reach 30 m (100 ft) high.
+It is capable of producing 9.0+ magnitude earthquakes and tsunamis that could reach 100 ft high.
 The Oregon Department of Emergency Management estimates shaking would last 5–7 minutes along the coast, with strength and intensity decreasing further from the epicenter.
 It is a very long, sloping subduction zone where the Explorer, Juan de Fuca, and Gorda plates move to the east and slide below the much larger, mostly continental North American plate.
 The zone varies in width and lies offshore beginning near Cape Mendocino, Northern California, passing through Oregon and Washington, and terminating in Canada at about Vancouver Island in British Columbia.

 The Explorer, Juan de Fuca, and Gorda plates are some of the remnants of the vast ancient Farallon plate which is now mostly subducted under the North American plate.
 The North American plate itself is moving slowly in a generally southwest direction, sliding over the smaller plates as well as the huge oceanic Pacific plate (which is moving in a northwest direction) in other locations such as the San Andreas Fault in central and southern California.

 Tectonic processes active in the Cascadia subduction zone region include accretion, subduction, deep earthquakes, and active volcanism of the Cascades.
 This volcanism has included such notable eruptions as Mount Mazama (Crater Lake) about 7,500 years ago, the Mount Meager massif (Bridge River Vent) about 2,350 years ago, and Mount St. Helens in 1980.
-Major cities affected by a disturbance in this subduction zone include Vancouver and Victoria, British Columbia; Seattle, Washington; and Portland, Oregon.
+Major cities affected by a disturbance in this subduction zone include Vancouver and Victoria, British Columbia; Seattle and Tacoma, Washington; and Portland, Oregon.